frankshearar/Home/[Spec]-NuGet-Config-schema-changes-to-enable-trusted-signers.md

 * Trusted signer key -
 Allows a user add a friendly name to identify the signer's trust information.
 If a trusted repository uses the same name as a source, it allows for correlation from a source to a trusted repository.

-* Untrusted root -
+* Trusted signer type -
-Indicates if it is allowed that a source's signing certificate chains to an untrusted root.
-Defaults to disallow.
+Identifies the trusted signer with a type.
+The only permitted values are `author` and `repository`.
+If the value is `repository` a `serviceIndex` element should exist.

 Further for each certificate used by the repository, we should store the following -

 * Certificate fingerprint -
 Used to assert the package being verified has been signed by the trusted repository.
 The fingerprint should be a calculated based on the `Repository Certificate Fingerprint Algorithm` described below.

 * Certificate fingerprint algorithm -
 Allows for crypto-agility while calculating the certificate fingerprint.
 The algorithm currently supported are -
   * `SHA256`
   * `SHA384`
   * `SHA512`

+* Untrusted root -
+Indicates if it is allowed that this certificate chains to an untrusted root.

 ### Repository specific trust information
 We should store the following information to enable a trust relationship between a package consumer and a package repository.